hufihaf/Markdown-Mindmaps/DataLakehouse.md

 - Why is this option **cheaper**?

 ## Data Lakehouse
--

--
--
--
--

-## Comparison, and Why We Use What We Use
--

--
--
--
--
+- What **problems** does a Lakehouse architecture solve?

+- How do you implement a Lakehouse in **AWS/Azure/GCP**?
+- How does a Lakehouse work **under the hood**?
+- In a lakehouse, what **formats** are structured datasets put in?
+- What services can you use to make the data queryable?

-## No More Questions: How to implement with AWS
+## How to implement with AWS
--

--
--
--
--
+1. Create an S3 Bucket and make three zones for raw data, cleaned data, and curated data.

+2. Set up a database in AWS Glue.
+3. Setup Apache Iceberg as your table format.
+- schema evolution, partition pruning, and ACID transactions to Parquet your data in S3.
+4. Create Iceberg tables with Amazon Athena
+5. Ingest data into the raw file storage.
+Use AWS Glue to transform certain datasets and write them to the curated Iceberg tables
+6. Query the data with Amazon Athena, or use Amazon QuickSite with dashboards

-## No More Questions: How to implement with Azure
+## How to implement with Azure
--

--
--
--
--
+1. Create an Azure Data Lake Storage Gen2 (organize raw, bronze, silver, gold files)

+2. Use Azure Databricks (not really sure how this works).
+3. Create data tables
+4. Query with SQL and Python
+5. Connect to PowerBI.